async-aws/aws/docs/features/waiter.md

 $dbClient = new DynamoDbClient();
 $dbClient->createTable([]);

-// create a new table.
-It normally takes around 5 seconds to complete this action.
+// Create a new table.
+// It normally takes around 5 seconds to complete this action.
 $dbClient->createTable(['TableName' => 'foobar', /* ...*/]);

 $waiter = $dbClient->tableExists(['TableName' => 'foobar']);